TeamPandory/PandoryMax/README.md

 ## Installation

-- Backup your Pandora 3D Max Microsd to your computer.
+- Backup your Pandora Alpha 3D MAX Microsd to your computer.
 - Download the zip file from the releases page
 - Extract it to the `lib/` folder of your Pandora 3D Max MicroSD
 - Start a game

 ## Updating an older version

-To update PandoryMax, extract the latest release to your `lib/` folder and start a game.
+To update PandoryMAX, extract the latest release to your `lib/` folder and start a game.
 The update will take place automatically.

 ## Hacking